al1can/InstaClone/README.md

 # What I learned
 When I started this project I knew so little about web development.
 I learned a lot of things with this particular project.
-It teached me
+It teached me <br>
--> MVC architecture and API development with Laravel -> How to implement knew technologies and use them in the same project -> Using Blade, Livewire, Vue, Bootstrap for frontend -> Working with databases and seeing what suits my needs -> Getting to know a programming language with a long lasting project -> Finding mistakes of my past self and fix them in the go
+-> MVC architecture and API development with Laravel <br>
+-> How to implement knew technologies and use them in the same project <br>
+-> Using Blade, Livewire, Vue, Bootstrap for frontend <br>
+-> Working with databases and seeing what suits my needs <br>
+-> Getting to know a programming language with a long lasting project <br>
+-> Finding mistakes of my past self and fix them in the go <br>

 # Pictures